Inside0ut/PFE/README.md

 #### Link to the classifiers:  https://share.streamlit.io/nardjes-am/inf_vs_com_model/app.py

 ## Datasets :
-All the data that was used for training and validation is available in this repository.
-Data used for classifier-1 is hand-annotated, while training data for classifier-2 is annotated by word filters.
-However, samples used for validation for classifier-2 are hand-annotated**
+All the data that was used for training and validation is available in this repository on CSV files.
+Data used for classifier-1 is hand-labeled, while training data for classifier-2 is auto-labeled.
+However, for the second classifier, we add some samples for validation that could be used to verify how classifiers perfom on manually classified persuasion (not based on vocabulary necessarily).